 Work has commenced on a National Broadband Network fixed wireless service in the areas around Berri and Cadell.

 Senator for South Australia Anne Ruston, a member of the NBN Select Committee who is also based in the region, welcomed the addition of Berri and Cadell to the NBN rollout in the Riverland.

-The office of Senator for South Australia Anne Ruston has been relocated to the Riverland town of Renmark.
+Senator for South Australia Anne Ruston has been appointed the Senior Deputy Government Whip in the Senate.

 Senator Ruston, who became a senator in October 2012, will take up her new position from 1 July 2014.